Éxodo: Composition and concept

 Tito Double P (pictured), fellow singer known as Peso Pluma's cousin, contributed to songwriting and production for the album.

 Éxodo was released as a double album; it is composed of 24 tracks in total, with 16 tracks on disc 1 and eight tracks on disc 2.
 Its first disc has been characterized as material with regional Mexican influences and corridos tumbados compositions.
-Its second disc contains a variety of musical genres, mostly Latin music genres, including electronic, hip hop, Latin trap and reggaeton tracks.
+Its second disc contains a variety of musical genres, mostly urban genres, including electronic, hip-hop, Latin trap and reggaeton tracks.
 Peso Pluma initially confirmed that there would be experimentation within the album, aside from his main genre of regional Mexican music, stating he wanted it to be a "surprise" for everyone and that he has "liked doing things to get out of [his] comfort zone".
 He also chose to create such an album because "some of [his] fans were craving música Mexicana, and some were craving urbano", doing so while continuing to use his original musical style.
 Throughout the album, themes found within its songs' lyrics include stardom, women, luxury, religion, stress relief and organized crime.